QwikDev/qwik/.changeset/pink-ravens-exist.md

 '@builder.io/qwik-city': patch
 ---

-added .ico to be detected by isStaticFile
+FIX: added .ico to be detected by isStaticFile